Sorix/CloudCore/README.md

 (**new**) => local -> (push) -> upload -> uploading -> cached
 (pull) => remote -> **download** -> downloading -> cached

+### Important
 See the Example app for specific details.
+Note, specifically, that I **need to override awakeFromInsert and prepareForDeletion** for my cacheable managed object type Datafile.
+If anyone has ideas on how to push this critical implementation detail into CloudCore itself, let me know!

 ## CloudKit Sharing
 CloudCore has built-in support for CloudKit Sharing.
 There are several additional steps you must take to enable it in your application.